Opentrons/opentrons/api/docs/v2/new_labware.rst

 .. versionadded:: 2.14

-This information shows up in the Opentrons App (v6.3.0 or higher) after you import your protocol.
-A summary of liquids is available on the protocol detail page, and well-by-well detail is available in the Initial Liquid Setup section of the run setup page.
+This information is available after you import your protocol to the app or send it to Flex.
+A summary of liquids appears on the protocol detail page, and well-by-well detail is available on the run setup page (under Initial Liquid Setup in the app, or under Liquids on Flex).

 .. note::
     ``load_liquid`` does not validate volume for your labware nor does it prevent you from adding multiple liquids to each well.
 For example, you could label a 40 µL well with ``greenWater``, ``volume=50``, and then also add blue water to the well.
 The API won't stop you.
 It's your responsibility to ensure the labels you use accurately reflect the amounts and types of liquid you plan to place into wells and reservoirs.